ueno/wasi-networking/README.md

 3. Create a stream: `stream_create(connection_fd)`
 5. [read/write on `stream_fd`]

-A `protocol_fd` (a "protocol object"), which the host provides with the guest, serves as a factory of connections/streams in a capability-oriented manner.
-Protocol objects represent the actual protocol implementation, such as IPv4, IPv6, Unix domain socket, or QUIC, and handle any transport specific stuff, such as address resolution and TLS certificates setup.
+A protocol object (`protocol_fd`), which the host provides with the guest, serves as a factory of connections/streams as well as a sandbox in capability-based security.
+Protocol objects represent the actual protocol implementation, such as IPv4, IPv6, Unix domain socket, or QUIC, and handle any transport specific parameters, such as address resolution and TLS certificates setup.

-For multiplexing, the program can create any number of streams with `stream_create` and `stream_accept` on a `connetion_fd`, if the underlying protocol object supports it.
+For multiplexing, the program can create any number of streams with `stream_create` and `stream_accept` on a single connection (`connetion_fd`), if the underlying protocol object supports it.

 ## Prior art